amykapernick/blog/site/posts/2019-a-retrospective.md

 ## Work

 By the time 2019 finished, I'd officially been working for myself fulltime for 2 years, and somehow I'm still able to pay my rent (mostly) on time!
 This has been an incredible achievement to me, especially considering the fact that I've lost a third of the year to travel (and a bit more to plague after the travel).
-But this year hasn't just been about the boring work projects, this year I've also got to work on some cool side projects, including tinkering around with machine learning and image recognition and building my Quokkabot
+But this year hasn't only been about the boring work projects, this year I've also got to work on some cool side projects, including tinkering around with machine learning and image recognition and building my Quokkabot

 https://twitter.com/twilio/status/1182056785332580353